Whalan, New South Wales: History

 Whalan takes its name from James Whalan, who was granted 300 acre at Mount Druitt by Governor Ralph Darling in 1831.
 His father was Sergeant Charles Whalan who was Governor Lachlan Macquarie's orderly sergeant and in charge of the Light Horse Guard.
 James Whalan explored the areas around Jenolan Caves and the Blue Mountains and discovered the rock formation known as Grand Arch pursuing the bushranger McKeown.

-Population
+Demographics

-According to the 2016 census, there were 5,973 people in Whalan.
+According to the 2021 census, there were 5,929 people in Whalan.